espresso3389/pdfrx/README.md

   pdfrx: ^0.4.10
 ```

+### Windows

+- Ensure your Windows installation enables Developer Mode

+The build process internally uses symblic link and it requires Developer Mode to be enabled.
+Without this, you may encounter errors [like this](https://github.com/espresso3389/pdfrx/issues/34).

 ### Web

 For Web, you should add the following `<script>` block to your `index.html` just before `<script src="main.dart.js"... </script>` to load [PDF.js](https://mozilla.github.io/pdf.js/):